hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/slides/01/content.md

 ## 3: Aliasing and Mutation

-You can create mutable alias (aliases that allow you to mutate the underlying data):
+You can create a mutable alias (aliases that allow you to mutate the underlying data):

 ```rust